The 20% Down Payment Myth

 Emergencies happen in home ownership.
 Borrowers will want to have enough saved to be able to pay for emergencies; so putting everything they have into a down payment may not be wise.

 Every buyer is different!
 Potential borrowers should talk with a licensed lender they trust about their qualifications before they give up on their home ownership dreams!
-If you or your clients have questions about down payments, please give PRM a call!
+If you or your clients have questions about down payments, please fill out the form below or contact us!